Lake Como: A Designers Travel Guide

-We are lucky enough to have an abundance of stylish friends who travel to our favorite destinations often & we rely on their travel stories to make sure next time we visit we know the right spots to eat, stay & swim.
+We are lucky enough to have an abundance of stylish friends who travel to our favorite destinations often and we rely on their travel stories to make sure next time we visit we know the right spots to eat, stay and swim.
 This Summer our friend, London based interior designer Lucia McKenzie honeymooned in Lake Como.
-We followed Lucia & her husband Rod through their Italy trip & they have highlighted the best bits from their trip.
+We followed Lucia and her husband Rod through their Italy trip and they have highlighted the best bits from their trip.
+Steph x

 Stay: Bellagio is known as ‘’the pearl’’ of Lake Como and is without doubt the best town to stay when visiting.
 Bellagio has everything you need, quaint cobble stone streets, ivy covered buildings with terracotta roofs, local produce and shopping boutiques, water front restaurants and cafes, parks and lake access.
 Situated at the tip where the lake branches into two it offers an unprecedented view and outlook of the lake and neighbouring towns.

 Bellagio is very well connected by ferry, making it the perfect base to day trip to other towns.
 My favourite spot to sit and admire this breathtaking location is from the park at the end of Via Eugenio Vitali, in front of restaurant La Punta.
 Grab a couple of take away pizzas, a bottle of vino and sit back and take it all in.

 Tour: Bellagio Water Limousines is a third generation local business with a fleet of luxury hand crafted wooden boats offering a variety of tours departing from Bellagio Piazza Giuseppe Mazzini available for private tour or small group share.
 The 2.5 hour tour to Villa Balbianello was one of the highlights of our trip!
 You will climb aboard a vessel you would expect to find in a James Bond film.